Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-C_UznCZxD8M.md

 ### Transcript

-> do you like falheim i do if you have any questions about valheim i'll take them up here and pass them on to to their creative community manager
+> do you like falheim I do if you have any questions about valheim I'll take them up here and pass them on to to their creative community manager